-INDISPENSABLE AND OTHER MYTHS: THE TRUE STORY OF CEO PAY (University of California Press, 2014)
+INDISPENSABLE AND OTHER MYTHS: WHY THE CEO PAY EXPERIMENT FAILED AND HOW TO FIX IT (University of California Press, 2014)

 Is there a Method to the Madness?
-Why Creative and Counterintuitive Solutions Are Counterproductive, in THEORETICAL FOUNDATIONS OF LAW & ECONOMICS (Cambridge University Press, 2009)
+Why Creative and Counterintuitive Solutions Are Counterproductive in THEORETICAL FOUNDATIONS OF LAW & ECONOMICS (with K. Ferzan; Cambridge University Press, 2009)

-Executive Compensation in Public Corporations, in JEWISH VOICES/JEWISH CHOICES: Power (Jewish Publication Society, 2008)
+Executive Compensation in Public Corporations in JEWISH VOICES/JEWISH CHOICES: Power (E. Dorff, L. Newman, eds.; Jewish Publication Society, 2008)

 Confident Uncertainty, Excessive Compensation, and the Obama Plan, 85 INDIANA LAW JOURNAL 491 (2009)

-The Perils of Forgetting Fairness, 59 CASE WESTERN RESERVE LAW REVIEW 597 (2009; with K. Ferzan)
+The Perils of Forgetting Fairness, 59 CASE WESTERN RESERVE LAW REVIEW 597 (with K. Ferzan; 2009)